-Performance of a network pertains to the measure of service quality of a network as perceived by the user.
+The performance of a network pertains to the measure of service quality of a network as perceived by the user.
 There are different ways to measure the performance of a network, depending upon the nature and design of the network.
-The characteristics that measure the performance of a network depends on both quality of the network and the quantity of the network.
+Finding the performance of a network depends on both quality of the network and the quantity of the network.

 Bandwidth is characterized as the measure of data or information that can be transmitted in a fixed measure of time.
 The term can be used in two different contexts with two distinctive estimating values.
 In the case of digital devices, the bandwidth is measured in bits per second(bps) or bytes per second.
 In the case of analog devices, the bandwidth is measured in cycles per second, or Hertz (Hz).